 Taxpayer-financed with both employers and employees paying for significant monthly healthcare insurance

-What the new King Edward VII Memorial Hospital (KEMH), presently under construction, will look like, possibly under a new name.
+What the new wing of the King Edward VII Memorial Hospital (KEMH), presently under construction, will look like, possibly under a new name.

 By Keith Archibald Forbes (see About Us) at e-mail exclusively for Bermuda Online